rtekim/2018-dataviscourse-homework/hw4/readme.md

 ## The Data

-Your map will use GeoJSON data that is contained in the `world.json` file.
+Your map will use topoJSON data that is contained in the `world.json` file.
 The data is split into several csv files, one each for **child mortality**, **GDP per capita**, **life expectancy**, **fertility rate**, and **population** for countries.
 Each files contains data for every year from 1880 to 2020; take a look at the files to understand the structure.
 We are using data from the [GapMinder data repository](https://www.gapminder.org/data/).
 We provided the data loading for you, but you will have to pass the data to the corresponding view objects in `script.js`.

 Here is a sample of the population data: